Contributing to AnyIO

 If you wish to contribute a fix or feature to AnyIO, please follow the following guidelines.

-against your modified code.
-Before making a pull request, you should ensure that the modified code
+suite against your modified code.
+Before making a pull request, you should ensure that

-code style fixing tools and then the actual test suite.
-To only run the code style fixers, run
+pre-commit and then the actual test suite.
+To run the

 To get your changes merged to the main codebase, you need a Github account.